Rimbik/ai-nextGen/image_caption_identifier/README.md

 **Pre-Requisite**
 You can execute the sample code in your machine, howver the traing will require days to complete.
 If you use Google - Colab T4GPU / v2-8 TPU or any faster NPU - the training time can be reduced.
-In this example attached, the training is not compted fully as it is taking 10hrs+ under V2-8 TPU
+In this example attached, the training is not completed fully as it is taking 10hrs+ under V2-8 TPU

 [This looks like absolutely impossible to train the model at home computer and with your own CPU]